 Taxable reimbursements are reported as income and taxed like regular Wages with income & payroll taxes withheld.
 You can usually enter this as an "Additional Income" or "Other Earnings" line item, but check with your payroll company on the best way to categorize it.

-- Premiums paid pre-tax through a spouse's employer for a group plan.
+The only taxable reimbursements through QSEHRA include premiums paid pre-tax through a spouse's employer for a group plan.

 End of Year W-2 Reporting (QSEHRA Only)

 Although that takes care of the month-to-month reimbursements, you'll want to be aware of year-end requirements too.
 QSEHRA offerings have to be reported on each employee's W2 form in Box 12 with code FF.
 Not a big deal now, but you'll want to talk with your CPA or payroll admin to figure out how to add that amount.
 Some payroll systems have codes you can use to do it automatically, some may require manual edits.